CD Comparisons 1970

 Sugar Mama's title has the same content as the other, but the tracks have been resequenced to mimic the original playing order.
 It's sound is identical to TDOLZ.

-The 2015 no label Pb is similar quality to the other titles and has it's tracks in the non-chronological order.
+No label's 2015 title is similar quality to the other titles and has it's tracks in the non-chronological order.

 Graf's Pb title is on 3cds.
 The first part of disc one is a remastered LP version.
 The first half of disc two is the chronological sequence, that's not as clean as Sugar Mama (as far as vinyl noise) but is otherwise similar sounding.
 The second half of disc two is the "raw" LP version.